abid-sara/voice_notepad/README.md

 ├── voiceNotepadUI.py
 ├── speechThread.py
 ├── customizePopup.py
-├── assets/              # Icons and images
+├── assets/
-├── models/              # (YOU need to download this) └── README.md
+├── models/              # (YOU need to create this, and put the downloaded model) └── README.md
 ```